WWE Rumors: Dean Ambrose Vs. The Miz Plus Other Title Matches Added In ‘Royal Rumble’

-The Royal Rumble match is inching closer and closer to finally happening and a lot of fans are already wondering what matches will accompany the main event.
+The Royal Rumble match is inching closer and closer to finally happening, and a lot of fans are already wondering what matches will accompany the main event.
 The WWE still has four hours of action to fill and rumors are swirling that the company is looking for championship matches to populate the Royal Rumble.

 According to Cageside Seats, there are already some matches that are officially announced for the Royal Rumble.
 Predictably, the two Heavyweight championship belts are going to be decided at the Royal Rumble.